 1975: Rod Stewart released his sixth studio album, Atlantic Crossing.
 It became his fourth straight #1 on the UK chart as well as his third top 10 album in the US.

 1975: Following weeks of speculation, a record company spokesperson announced that Peter Gabriel was leaving Genesis to concentrate on “other literary and experimental interests outside of music.”
 The spokesperson also assured that Genesis would have a new singer and continue touring.
 Gabriel, who had recently had his first child, later said, “There was all this big time stuff happening with long tours being planned way in the future, and I just felt I was getting to be part of a machine.
 I felt I was becoming a sort of stereotype, sort of ‘rock star,’ or falling into wanting that ego gratification.
 I didn’t like myself, I didn’t like the situation, and I didn’t feel free.”

-1979: Led Zeppelin released their final album of original material, In Through the Out Door.
-The LP entered both the US and UK charts at #1 and held the top spot on the Billboard chart for seven weeks, selling over six million copies.
+1979: Led Zeppelin released their eighth and final studio album, In Through the Out Door.
+The LP entered both the US and UK charts at #1, held the top spot on the Billboard pop chart for seven weeks, and sold over six million copies.

-1992: INXS achieved their first and only #1 album in the UK with their eighth LP, Welcome to Wherever You Are.
+1992: INXS achieved their only #1 album in the UK with their eighth LP, Welcome to Wherever You Are.

 Bobby Helms, country, pop, and rockabilly singer, was born in Helmsburg, IN in 1933.

 Mike Seeger, folk singer, musician, folklorist, and half-brother of Pete Seeger, was born in New York City in 1933.